190n/huffman-visualization/README.md

 huffman-visualization
 =====================

-This is a visualizaiton of [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
+This is a visualization of [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).
 It builds the Huffman tree using a WASM module (compiled from Zig code) and displays it using HTML5 Canvas.
 It also shows the raw histogram.

 ## Development